DPBastings/bsf-net/doc/Socket.md

 ## Member types
 - `address`
 The address type associated with this kind of socket.
-Equates `network::address<DOMAIN>`.
+Equates `bsf::net::address<DOMAIN>`.
 - `OptionList`
 Aggregate type containing an arbitrary number of `socketOption`s.